PDF(69.7 KB) View with Adobe Reader on a variety of devices

 TimeStamp : Fri Sep 05 02:00:16 CEST 2014

-Keep in mind that expired certificates might have an impact on your CUCM functionality, dependent upon the cluster's configuration.
+Keep in mind that expired certificates can have an impact on your CUCM functionality, dependent upon the cluster's configuration.
 Considerations are discussed in the next sections.

 Service Impact by the Certificate Store

 It is critical for the good functionality of the system to have all certificates updated across the CUCM cluster.
-If your certificates are expired or invalid they might significantly affect the normal functioning of the system.
-A list of potential issues you might have when any of the specific certificates are invalid or expired is shown here.
-The difference in impact might depend upon your system setup.
+If your certificates are expired or invalid they can significantly affect the normal functioning of the system.
+A list of potential issues you can have when any of the specific certificates are invalid or expired is shown here.
+The difference in impact can depend upon your system setup.

 TFTP not trusted (phones do not accept signed configuration files and/or ITL files).